-If you’re new to the game of football; coach, player, or parent, covering all the bases of youth protective football equipment can be a daunting task.
-Proper equipment in football is key to improving player protection and performance.
-We’ve put together a list to cover your youth athlete from head to ankle in the proper gear to make sure your season is a successful one.
+If you’re new to the game of football, covering all the bases of youth protective football equipment can be a daunting task.
+Proper equipment is key to improving player protection and performance, so we put together a youth football equipment checklist to cover your youth athlete from head to ankle in all the gear they need to make their season successful.

 Xenith X2E+ Youth

-At #3 on the Virginia Tech Youth helmet ratings with a lower weight and price than other top-rated competitors, X2E+ Youth is the best value football helmet on the market.
-X2E+ features an ABS plastic shell and, our original, single-stage-shock energy control layer.
+Also ranked in the top 5 on the Virginia Tech Youth helmet ratings is our X2E+ Youth helmet.
+With a lower weight and price point than other top-rated competitors, X2E+ Youth is the best value football helmet on the market.
+X2E+ features an ABS plastic shell and our original, single-stage-shock energy control layer.

-The facemask of the helmet is important to help players avoid facial abrasions and dental issues, while also serving as a unique opportunity for players to express their individual style.
+The facemask is important to help players avoid injuries to their face, while also serving as a unique opportunity for players to express their individual style on the field.
 Facemasks are offered in a variety of styles based on position, and more eccentric designs have become common throughout both the NFL and CFB as protection and style come together to create this trend.

-We offer a wide array of unique facemasks on Xenith.com, allowing players to express their individuality and take the field with confidence.
+We offer a wide array of unique facemasks, allowing players to express their individuality and take the field with confidence.

 Shoulder pads are another critical piece of equipment when it comes to protection for youth football players.
-Shoulder pads are worn under the jersey and help protect players when blocking, pushing, tackling, and general impacts to the body.
+Shoulder pads are worn under the jersey and help protect players when blocking, pushing, tackling and other general impacts to the body.
 Shoulder pads consist of a hard-exterior shell (usually plastic) with integrated foam padding throughout the interior.
 Shoulder pads protect players by absorbing and subsequently re-distributing the impact that results from an on-field collision.
 Shoulder Pads are often position specific, most commonly available in lineman, hybrid, and skill variations.
-For youth, the most important shoulder pad attributes are strong protection, comfort, and a lightweight design, similar to our Fly and Flyte shoulder pad models.
+For youth, the most important shoulder pad attributes are strong protection, comfort and a lightweight design - similar to our Fly and Flyte shoulder pad models.

 The FLY shoulder pad is varsity level protection in a youth pad.
 Injected molded plates plus sizing straps with metal grommets make this the most protective and durable youth pad we offer.

-FLYTE shoulder pads are our lightest offering and our number 1 selling pad with our retail partner, Dick’s Sporting Goods.
+FLYTE shoulder pads are our lightest offering and our #1 selling pad with our retail partner, Dick’s Sporting Goods.
 FLYTE’s high-impact foam absorbs hits while the pads shaping doesn’t limit movement.

 Although this is usually a part of the helmet, it’s important to note as it’s a crucial piece of protection for the football player.
 The Chin Cup is a dual function piece of equipment helping to protect the chin while also ensuring fit throughout the helmet.
 Chin Cups are used in conjunction with straps to help secure the helmet in place and ensure maximum protection for the athlete for the jaw and chin.
 Xenith offers two models of chin cups, our Hybrid Chin Cup, which is a soft interior shell with a hard exterior shell, and our 3DX Chin Cup which is a hard outside shell with a silicon liner for ultimate protection.